IRISH PAYROLL

 PAYE in Ireland, explained.

 Pay As You Earn is the Irish income-tax system.
-Understand how the standard rate cut-off point and tax credits combine to set what you actually pay.
+Two numbers decide what you pay: your standard rate cut-off point (where 20% becomes 40%) and your tax credits (which reduce the tax due).
+Here is how they combine in 2026.

 Educational estimates only.
 Not tax, legal, financial, payroll or employment advice.
 Verify with your employer's payroll team or Revenue.